Massive effort to get Los Angeles homeless into hotels - KVIA

 Marston planned to outline the effort on Wednesday during the daily coronavirus briefing by county health officials.

+Coronavirus is spread by coughs and sneezes.
+Most infected people have mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and other respiratory problems that can be fatal.

-Advocacy groups say the homeless population is particularly at risk during the crisis.
-Many transients already have health problems such as heart disease or diabetes, and live in conditions that do not allow for frequent hand washing and social distancing.
+The homeless population is particularly at risk.
+Many transients already have health problems such as heart disease or diabetes, and live in conditions that do not permit frequent hand washing and social distancing.

-The hotel rooms set aside under the state’s Project Roomkey are reserved for the “most vulnerable” of the county’s homeless population, Marston said.
-These include people over 65 years old or those with underlying health conditions, and who do not have symptoms but are at high risk for hospitalization if they contract the virus.
+The hotel rooms set aside under the state’s Project Roomkey are reserved for the most vulnerable of the county’s homeless population, Marston said.
+These include people over 65 and those with underlying health conditions who don’t have symptoms but are at high risk for hospitalization if they contract the virus.

-The first hotel opened April 3 in LA.
+The first hotel opened Friday in Los Angeles.
 A total of 1,340 beds at 15 sites across the county are expected to be ready by the end of this week.
+Thousands more have been identified as potential locations.

-Los Angeles Mayor Eric Garcetti said Tuesday that the number of rooms needs to increase rapidly and he encouraged hotel operators to continue allowing the government to lease.
+Los Angeles Mayor Eric Garcetti said Tuesday that the number of rooms needs to increase rapidly and encouraged hotel operators to allow the government to lease their rooms.

-“But,” he warned, “if it requires a more aggressive stance, and requires some of the emergency powers I have to commandeer those rooms … we need to get people into those thousands of rooms today.”
+He also warned “if it requires a more aggressive stance” he has emergency powers to commandeer rooms.
+“We need to get people into those thousands of rooms today,” Garcetti said.

-They’ll be filled first by people from existing shelters that are eager to ease crowding during social distancing.
+They’ll be filled first by people from existing shelters that are eager to ease crowding.
 Meanwhile, teams are going into encampments to find people who meet the criteria.

-“People are really scared and they’re trying to do whatever they can to protect themselves,” Marston said Tuesday.
+“People are really scared and they’re trying to do whatever they can to protect themselves,” Marston said.
 “We see people who are excited to have a safe place to go.”

 Outreach workers assist with every step of the process: checking for symptoms, gathering belongings, transporting people and checking them into hotel rooms.

 Nurses are onsite to provide regular health checks.
-The temporary residents will have round-the-clock security, three meals a day and access to laundry facilities, officials said.
+The temporary residents will have round-the-clock security, three meals daily and access to laundry facilities, officials said.

 County officials are not disclosing names of hotels being opened to discourage uninvited people.
-They’ll be spread out across LA and in the Antelope Valley, northeast of downtown.
+They’ll be spread out across Los Angeles and in the Antelope Valley, northeast of downtown.

 In addition, temporary shelters have been set up at city and county parks and recreation centers, with beds placed at the recommended distance of at least 6 feet (1.83 meters) apart.